bitpay/bitcore/DEVELOPMENT.md

 1. Update the appropriate package manifest and lockfile.
 2. Perform an inert installation or bootstrap.
-3. Run the package's `allow-scripts list` and `allow-scripts check`.
-4. Review any new or changed lifecycle dependency paths.
+3. Run `npm run allow-scripts:config` to add newly discovered lifecycle paths as versionless denials.
+4. Review every resulting `package.json` change and inspect affected packages with `allow-scripts list` where necessary.
 5. Keep new entries denied unless real Bitcore build, test, runtime, or CLI behavior proves that the lifecycle-produced artifact is required.
-6. Approve one exact path-sensitive key at a time.
+6. For a required script, retain its versionless denial as the default and add one exact, versioned, path-sensitive approval.
+7. Run `npm run allow-scripts:check`.
-7. Rerun the failing first-party behavior.
+8. Rerun the failing first-party behavior through `npm run allow-scripts:run`.
-8. Reproduce the result from a clean installation.
+9. Reproduce the result from a clean installation.
-9. Confirm platform-dependent results in Linux CI.
+10. Confirm platform-dependent results in Linux CI.

 ### Policy versioning

 Use a hybrid versioning policy for `lavamoat.allowScripts`:

 * Entries set to `true` must include the exact reviewed dependency version.
-* Entries set to `false` may omit the final `#version` suffix.
+* Entries set to `false` omit the final `#version` suffix.
+* An approved dependency may have both a versionless `false` baseline and an exact versioned `true` exception.

 For example: